joel1di1/android-google-plus-omniauth-tutorial/README.md

 Let's see what we need on the server side to implement this route.

-- First, add this line in your `Gemfile` :
+- First, add this line in your `Gemfile`:

 		gem 'omniauth-google-oauth2', github: 'zquestz/omniauth-google-oauth2', branch: 'master'

 	I made a [pull request](https://github.com/zquestz/omniauth-google-oauth2/pull/165) to make omniauth-google-oauth2 respond to our needs.
 It has not been integrated in the last version yet, that's why we need to directly fetch the repository.

-- Create a `SessionsController` and add an action like this :
+- Create a `SessionsController` and add an action like this:
 	```ruby
 	def create_from_google_oauth2
 		# Retrieve the user informations that omniauth fetched for us